geohotstan/tinycorp-meetings/last-week-in-tinycorp/2025-04-07/meeting-transcript.md

 I don't think they have any idea.
 I'm starting to think that all this firmware is coded in assembly.
 So yeah, I don't think we're going to get help.
-If we can keep the PM4 and we can just...
+If we can keep the PM4 and we can just..
 Or the other thing we could potentially even do is just do an AQL packet that is like an empty AQL packet.
 That's probably the ideal thing to do.
 If it's an empty AQL packet and it could trigger the sync, and it could just be like packet 99, AQL packet, trigger sync, don't actually run a kernel, that's great.
 Then we have a sync packet.